March 2025·8 min read·

 LEARNINGS

-The habits that keep it reliable.
+The habits that keep it boring, in the best way.

 01